lzell/SwiftOpenAI/README.md

    let tools: [AssistantObject.Tool]?
    /// Set of 16 key-value pairs that can be attached to an object.
 This can be useful for storing additional information about the object in a structured format.
 Keys can be a maximum of 64 characters long and values can be a maxium of 512 characters long. let metadata: [String: String]?
+   /// If true, returns a stream of events that happen during the Run as server-sent events, terminating when the Run enters a terminal state with a data: [DONE] message. var stream: Bool
 }
 ```
 [Modify a Run](https://platform.openai.com/docs/api-reference/runs/modifyRun)